 Do you think your undergraduate record reflects your effort and ability?

 Use this as your opportunity to let the interviewer know if you really did have extenuating circumstances.
-It's unlikely that you'd be able to explain away a year of poor marks without serious mitigation, as interviewers can clearly see through excuses, but if you feel the need to explain a bad mark that was out of character then this is your chance to do so.
+It's unlikely that you'd be able to explain away a year of poor marks without serious mitigation, as interviewers can clearly see through excuses, but if you need to explain a bad mark that was out of character then this is your chance to do so.

 To ensure that your answer strikes the right tone, practice with friends or family beforehand.